awestruct/awestruct.github.io/layout.md

 Unlike all other YAML files, the contents of `site.yml` are added directly to the `site` object.
-One property, `base_url` is always available, and defaults to `localhost`.
+One property, `base_url` is always available, and defaults to `localhost` or other appropriate value.

+Additionally, [specific conditional profiles](/profiles/) may be defined to affect property values easily from the commandline.

 ### `_ext/`